xTriixrx/satpy-scrapy/README.md

 <p align="center">

 satpy-scrapy is a modular, multithreaded, protocol based high resolution satellite image scraper which utilizes the Tor network for HTTP/HTTPS web scraping capabilities as well as some FTP support.
 All satellites except the ELEKTRO-L2, ELEKTRO-L3, ELEKTRO-L4, ARKTIKA-M1, FY-4A, and FY-2H satellites utilize HTTP/HTTPS Tor requests.
-The ELEKTRO-L2, ELEKTRO-L3, ELEKTRO-L4, and ARKTIKA-M1 satellites provide a direct FTP server connection to download images while the FY-4A and FY-2H satellites requires a VPN connection due to China's network blocking Tor requests.
+The ELEKTRO-L2, ELEKTRO-L3, ELEKTRO-L4, and ARKTIKA-M1 satellites provide a direct FTP server connection to download images while the FY-4A and FY-2H satellites use a --notor flag to circumvent the Tor Network due to China's network blocking Tor requests.
+It is highly recommended to use a VPN while scraping images for FY-4A and FY-2H, otherwise your personal IP will be exposed during the web scrape run and could be banned.

 The --utcrange=/--day= arguments should only be used for the ELEKTRO-L2, ELEKTRO-L3, ELEKTRO-L4, and the ARKTIKA-M1 satellites.
 Here are some sample commands for this program: